Most new Meta Quest headset owners are excited on unboxing day. A month later, many have stopped using it.

 Personalize based on onboarding stage and behavior

-Integrate device education + content discovery
+Integrate device education and content discovery

 Improve clarity and emotional tone of lifecycle messaging